CharlieMallon/milestoneThree/README.md

     #### Acceptance Criteria

     -   The user will have a log on with there To Do's / Tally's stored
-    -   The user will have the option to delete the account and accociated data.
+    -   The user will have the option to delete the account and associated data.

     #### Description:

-    The user will be prompted to log on to the aplication to see there to do list, tallys and rewards.
+    The user will be prompted to log on to the application to see there to do list, tally's and rewards.

     #### User Story 5